DRIshya8089/Classic-snake-game-controlled-by-head-movement/README.md

 # Head-Controlled Snake Game

-A classic Snake game where the snake is controlled by eye and head positionss using computer vision and MediaPipe face mesh detection.
+A classic Snake game where the snake is controlled by head positions using computer vision and MediaPipe face mesh detection.

 ## 🎮 Features

 - Control the snake by turning the head in different directions (up, down, left, right)
-- Uses MediaPipe face mesh for accurate iris and head position detection
+- Uses MediaPipe face mesh for accurate head position detection
-- The system calibrates to your neutral eye position
+- The system calibrates to your neutral head position
 - Snake stops when you look center
 - Collect food to grow and increase your score
 - Special yellow food appears every 5 points for extra rewards